 Bass traps are the most important tool for acoustic treatment

 If you’re going to invest in one specialized piece of room treatment equipment, it should be a porous bass trap.
-Bass frequencies tend to bounce off the corners of an untreated room and sound much louder than they should, particularly in a small home studio, so it’s best to place bass traps in every corner.
-If you don’t want to invest in bass traps, a similar effect can be produced by placing soft pillows in the corners of your room.
+Bass frequencies tend to build up in corners of an untreated room and sound much louder than they should, particularly in a small home studio, so it’s best to place bass traps in every corner.
+If you don’t want to invest in bass traps, a similar but lesser effect can be produced by placing soft pillows in the corners of your room.

 Wall panels absorb unwanted echoes in the mid and high frequencies